 Gauteng Winter Trail Series®

-Directions to venue: Click here
+Directions: Click here

 Medals for all XL finishers

 Prizes for category winners and spot prizes up for grabs

 Please note, all venues, routes, distances and start times are subject to change.
 Any changes will be communicated on this website, via email and on social media.